 Building Employee Commitment

-Examine the key themes and practical approaches, including financial and intrinsic reward systems for enhancing motivation and building high levels of commitment and dedication throughout the workforce.
-Analyze and apply the key components necessary to develop a culture of involvement and credibility.
+Key themes and practical approaches for enhancing motivation and building high levels of commitment and continuing dedication throughout the workforce.
+Financial and intrinsic reward systems are emphasized, as are the keys to developing a culture of involvement and credibility.

 Creating and Maintaining Customer Satisfaction

-Learn an effective planning framework to integrate strategies within all functional areas of your organization.
-Examine strategic planning as an ongoing, fluid process that adapts to environmental changes.
+Provide an effective planning framework to integrate strategies with different functional areas.
+All of the functional areas will be integrated within the strategic planning framework.
+Emphasis on strategic planning as an ongoing, fluid process that evolves over time and adapts to environmental changes.

-Discuss management issues related to providing technology resources with particular emphasis on how product, process, and facilitation technologies impact the development and execution of organizational strategies.
+Management issues related to providing information technology resources.
+Impact of product and process-related technologies on development and execution of organizational strategies.

 Strategic Positioning and Maximizing Performance

-Examine factors that impact different performance measures and create strategies that maximize performance and achieve balance at many different levels: incremental/radical, flexibility/control, resources/capabilities, and growth/continuous improvement.
+Expose managers to factors that impact different performance measures and provide strategies that maximize performance.
+Achieve balance at many different levels; incremental/radical strategies, flexibility/control, resources/capabilities, and growth/continuous improvement.

 Discuss topics germane to the current business environment.
 Topics may vary with each course offering.